game-of-prompts/.github/profile/README.md

 *   **How do I avoid making a game trivial / hardcodeable (CDE)?**
     This depends on the game context and is part of the game designer's job.
 In general, the game-service should produce a large space of possible scenarios (high CDE).
 A good reference example is **Snake** (initial position and apple placements).
 A counterexample is a fixed **riddle**, which can be answered with a hardcoded solver once known.

+* **Is the "Creator" the same as the "Resolver"?**
+    Not exactly, although they initially coincide.
+The **Creator** is the entity that designs the game and publishes the initial `GameBox`.
+The **Resolver** is the technical role that executes the transition to the **RESOLUTION** state by revealing the secret `S`.
+    * **Commission:** The contract rewards the *Resolver* with the commission (`resolverCommissionPercentage`), not the Creator *per se*.
+Since the Creator is the only one who originally knows the secret, they are the initial resolver and the one expected to collect said commission.
+    * **Loss of Position:** If the Creator attempts to act in bad faith by omitting (censoring) a winning participation, any user can execute the **"Include Omitted Participation"** action.
+In this case, the Creator can lose their position as the resolver and, therefore, their right to the commission, which would pass to whoever ensures the integrity of the result.
+    * **Summary:** If you are an honest creator and resolve the game correctly, you will be the Resolver and collect your commission.
+If you try to cheat, the protocol allows someone else to take your place.

 ### 1.4.
 Judge FAQ

 *   **Who are the Judges and why should I trust them?**